anpham6/pi-r2/README.md

 # Pi-r2 0.2

-* NodeJS 16 LTS
+* NodeJS 18
-* ES2021
+* ES2022

 > [!CAUTION]
-> Unless otherwise noted the subsequent `@pi-r` packages are no longer maintained.
+> Unless otherwise noted these former `@pi-r` packages are unmaintained and untested.
+They are republished as is once per year with the **NodeJS LTS** turnover in April.

 ## General Usage